JaakobJ/RepoUpYours/README.md

 The GUI can be opened with [src/main/java/GUI/App.java](https://github.com/JaakobJ/RepoUpYours/blob/master/src/main/java/GUI/App.java).
 You can test the GUI when specifying a folder (in the Settings) that contains a video file.

 This application wasn't intended to be developed in GitHub.
 I used IntelliJ IDEA Ultimate and uploaded everything to here.
-THe GUI was designed with IntelliJ Swing UI Designer.
+The GUI components were designed with IntelliJ Swing UI Designer.